Build

 Controls the -CleanupDeployISO parameter.
 When checked, the WinPE deployment ISO file is automatically deleted after the FFU has been successfully captured.
 The default is checked.

-During the build process, when Build Deploy ISO is enabled, the script creates a WinPE_FFU_Deploy.iso file (e.g., .\FFUDevelopment\WinPE_FFU_Deploy.iso).
+During the build process, when Build Deploy ISO is enabled, the script creates a WinPE_FFU_Deploy.iso file (for example, .\FFUDevelopment\WinPE_FFU_Deploy.iso).
 This ISO contains a customized Windows PE environment used to deploy captured FFU images to target devices.
 The deployment ISO is typically copied to a bootable USB drive along with the FFU files for field deployment.

 When to Disable